kibook/s1kd-tools/tools/s1kd-appcheck/README.md

     used to determine if the object is valid (with a non-zero exit status indicating it is invalid).
 This overrides the default commands (s1kd-validate, and s1kd-brexcheck if -b is specified).

+    When the -X (--xml-with-errors) option is used, if these commands output an XML document with any elements named `error`, those elements will be copied into the XML report output by this tool.

   - \-F, --valid-filenames
     Print the filenames of valid objects.